-Source: BPI Research and Bank of Portugal.
+Source: BPI Research based on INE.

-- Export intensity of the Portuguese economy increased in the last 10 years, mainly due to the increase of exports of goods (in particular, non-energy goods) and in tourism. - ► In 2020, exports will be strongly affected.
+- Export intensity of the Portuguese economy increased in the last 10 years, mainly due to the increase of exports of goods (in particular, non-energy goods) and in tourism. - In 2020, exports will be strongly affected.
 The expected contraction of activity in the tourism sector (probably more than 40% decline) will be one of the main factors curbing exports.